pablofdezcampos/JavaScriptIntroduction/README.md

         - .indexOf
         - includes
         - Math Class of JavaScript
      - Increments and Decrements
      - Concatenations
      - Templates Strings
      - Booleans
+- Objects in JavaScript
+    - Creation of an object
+    - Add and remove properties
+    - Destructuring
+    - .freeze, .seal
--
+    - Union of two objects

 # Requeriments